-Active boxers are not eligible for this list.
+Active boxers are not eligible for this list!

 One-of -six Puerto Rican boxers to have achieved world titles in three different divisions.

-Pedro is considered one of the greatest fighters to never win a World championship.
+Pedro is considered one of the greatest fighters never to win a World championship.
 He got close but lost a tight decision to Champion Lou Ambers.
 He owned a win over Ambers in a non-title fight.

 Rosario lost a controversial decision to Hector Camacho in June of 1986.
 He went on to beat Howard Davis Jr and Livingstone Bramble.
 He split fights with Frankie Randall, Juan Nazario, and Jose Luis Ramirez.

 Torres beat Willie Pastrano to capture the light heavyweight world championship in 1965.
 Torres’ 1966 victory over Eddie Cotton was The Ring’s Fight of the Year.

 Camacho was a three-division world champion.
 He proved how tough he was against DeLa Hoya and Chavez, going the distance with Mexican legends.
 He beat such stars as Jose Luis Ramirez, Edwin Rosario, Ray Mancini, and Cornelius Boza-Edwards.
 Camacho’s best weight was 135 pounds and lowered at that weight; he was as fast as anybody who stepped into the ring.

 Cotto became the first Puerto Rican to win titles in four different divisions.
 The highly popular Cotto-owned wins over the likes of Zab Judah and Shane Mosley, maybe his most significant victory was over at the time Middleweight champion Sergio Martinez.